AliciaForsberg/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Missouri
+- name: University of Sheffield
   url: https://missouri.edu/

 # Short bio (displayed in user profile at end of posts)